Exabyte-io/documentation/docs/rest-api/endpoints/materials.md

 ```

 !!! tip "Number of Returned Results"
-    The number of returned results are limited to 20 by default ([Results Pagination](../query-structure/#results-pagination)).
+    The number of returned results is limited to 20 by default ([Results Pagination](../query-structure/#results-pagination)).

 * Get material by ID: